-Employees who are members of the New Hampshire Forest Fire Crew or other Federal and State Emergency Response teams and who are called up to respond with the crew, will be allowed a leave period of two weeks duty time from the day following the call-up with the prior approval of the Fire Chief.
+Employees who are members of the New Hampshire Forest Fire Crew and who are called up to respond with the crew, will be allowed a leave period of two weeks duty time from the day following the call-up.

 Leave time shall be used from the employee's vacation or personal leave time accumulation, or taken without pay.